buildbuddy-io/pbsync/README.md

 pbsync allows your IDE to properly resolve protobuf sources that are built with Bazel.

-Currently supports most Go protos, and TypeScript protos (using pbjs).
+Currently supports most Go protos and some TypeScript protos (`.d.ts` definitions built with protobufjs).

 ## Usage